Aalesund-Techschool/shell-scripting/exercises/exercise-1.md

 ### 1.2.2 - Mac-users

-:book: macOS comes with Bash and a terminal application called _Terminal_, so you can safely skip this step if you are a Mac user.
+:pencil2: macOS comes with Bash and a terminal application called _Terminal_. zch is now the default shell in the terminal but version 3.2 of bash is included.
+You can activate bash from zsh simply by the command bash.
+If you are familiar with homebrew, you can update bash, but we believe that all tasks can also be solved with zsh or bash 3.2.

 ### 1.2.3 - Windows-users